 WordPress is an amazing tool to build the website on.
-It provides extended functionality and a slew of useful features that expedite the process of content creation.
+It provides extended functionality and a slew of useful features that expedite the process of website development and content creation.
 However, while WordPress does make it easier for you in terms of site management, you still have to put some effort into search engine optimization.

 If you’re a looking to drive more visitors to your site and increase engagement, check out these must-do SEO tips for WordPress based sites:

 WordPress establishes its own permalink structure by default and sometimes it can look pretty ugly.
 While having pretty permalinks doesn’t necessarily help you rank higher in search, they are the first thing people see when they search for content or when your post pops up in social media feeds.